Liverpool Beatles Walk, Cavern Club & British Music Experience Museum

 - Product code: PJN1PF

-This half day guided walking tour in the heart of Liverpool City Centre is much more than just a Beatles Tour.
+This half day guided walking tour and visit to the Cavern Club in the heart of Liverpool City Centre is much more than just a Beatles Tour.
 The guided Beatles walk and entrance to the British Music Experience Museum are an unbeatable combination and your enthusiastic tour guide will bring the contents of the fabulous museum alive on the streets of Liverpool.